Is hybrid working beneficial for employee wellbeing?

 It’s well known that the third Monday every January is dubbed ‘Blue Monday’ - allegedly the most depressing day of the year.
-For the 2019, it’s worth making a note in your diaries that Blue Monday will fall on the 21st January.
+For 2024, it’s worth making a note in your diaries that Blue Monday will fall on the 15th January 2024.

-So what can organisations do to boost morale in the workplace and help employees to get through Blue Monday?
+So what can organisations do to boost morale and mental health in the workplace to help employees to get through Blue Monday?

 Below are a few ideas that will give you an opportunity to raise a few smiles and distract team members from the “most depressing day of the year”.